deldelmax/deep-reinforcement-learning-solutions/lab-taxi/README.md

 # Taxi Problem

-I implemented Sarsamax (Q-learning), Sarsa (Sarsa0), and ExpectedSarsa Temporal Difference Algorithms to solve the task.
+I implemented Sarsamax (Q-learning), Sarsa (Sarsa0), and ExpectedSarsa Temporal Difference Algorithms to solve the TaxiEnvV3.

 Results are averaged over 5 runs:

-* Expected Sarsa: 9.26
+* Expected Sarsa: 8.36
-* Sarsa: 9.22
+* Sarsamax: 8.41
-* Sarsamax: 9.21
+* Sarsa: 8.34

 See below for the problem statement and an explanation for the setup and metric.